wxie2017/wxie2017.github.io/pages/speech/joy_of_level_1.md

 My mentor, Annabel, then invited my to the Toastmasters Officer training.
 I began to understand the whole Pathways process.

-There are tons of training materail available in the Toastmasters web site, our public wechat account, and so on and so forth.
+Now there are tons of training materail available in the Toastmasters web site, our public wechat account, and so on and so forth.
 You may not need to repeat my mistake to

 - finish level 1 in a week